CAST-Extend/SearchPatterns/README.md

 - **File Traversal:** Scans through all files in the specified directory.

-- **Customizable:** Users can specify the pattern and the directory to search.
+- **Customizable:** Users can specify the pattern and the directory to search inside the script.

 ### Requirements